INTRODUCTION AND WELCOME TO ST. PAUL CHONG HASANG PARISH

 - The old Parish Hall was the original Church.

-- The Adoration Chapel, the current Church, the Religious Education Building, and the new Parish Center were all constructed during Fr.
+- The Adoration Chapel, the current Church, the Religious Education Building (including the current addition), and the new Parish Center were all constructed during Fr.
 Richard’s tenure and leadership as Pastor.

 - An overhead protected drive-thru is available for discharging and picking-up passengers at the entrance to the Church.
 Please use extreme caution when approaching and departing this area, and contact an usher in the Church if assistance is needed.